 Wear a face covering

-All individuals in school buildings must wear face coverings at all times unless they are younger than 2 years of age, have trouble breathing, or are unconscious, incapacitated, or otherwise unable to remove the cover without assistance.
+All individuals in school buildings must wear face coverings at all times unless they are younger than 2 years of age, are unconscious, incapacitated, or otherwise unable to remove the cover without assistance.

 Wash your hands often

 You can help yourself stay healthy by washing your hands often, especially during these key times when you are likely to get and spread germs:

 - Entry into the school building (use hand sanitizer) – all students will sanitize their hands upon arrival to school.